kairsas/rust-payload-offloading-for-aws/README.md

     }
 ]
 ```

-It's compatible with [common offloading Java lib](https://github.com/awslabs/payload-offloading-java-common-lib-for-aws/), which is used by sqs & sns Java libs:
+It's compatible with the [common offloading Java library](https://github.com/awslabs/payload-offloading-java-common-lib-for-aws/), which is used by the following AWS Java libraries:
 * [amazon-sqs-java-extended-client-lib](https://github.com/awslabs/amazon-sqs-java-extended-client-lib)
 * [amazon-sns-java-extended-client-lib](https://github.com/awslabs/amazon-sns-java-extended-client-lib)